gdjewell/9-readmegenerator/readme.md

 ## Usage

-I've created a demo video of how to use this readme generator that you can view here:
+I've created a demo video of how to use this readme generator.
+Click the image link below to view  the video:

 [![demo video](http://www.ave81.com/jing/greg-jewell/2023-01-24_08-55-54.png)](https://www.screencast.com/t/OrlluXTPrlP "Video Title")